DLR-TS/gdal-xodr/README.md

+# *DEPRECATED* branch which is based on the ancient trunk upstream repository.
+Use new master-based branch ogr/xodr instead.

 # OpenDRIVE Driver for OGR
 This repository focusses on the development of an OpenDRIVE driver for the OGR [Simple Features](http://www.opengeospatial.org/standards/sfa) Library.
 By extending GDAL/OGR with the ability to read [OpenDRIVE](http://www.opendrive.org/) XML files, a broad and well-established toolset of GIS functions will be made available for OpenDRIVE processing.
 This OGR extension is based on the work by [Orozco Idrobo (2015)][@OrozcoIdrobo2015] and [Scholz et al. (2017)][@Scholz2017].
 Currently, the still prototypical OpenDRIVE driver is not yet integrated into the official GDAL distribution.
 Steps to built the driver as a shared library against GDAL to provide a pluggable extension are described below.